Ariana Kukors Said Her Swim Coach Called Her Selfish For Competing In The Olympics

 “Her younger sister also lived with us for several months and her mother was a regular visitor to our home,” the statement says.
 “I deeply regret that she would make these wild allegations all these years later.”

-In her essay, Kukors details her love for the sport, how she began swimming at age five with her two sisters, and how she "poured everything into [her] training," which led to her breaking a world record an competing in the 2012 Olympics.
+In her essay, Kukors details her love for the sport, how she began swimming at age 5 with her two sisters, and how she "poured everything into [her] training," which led to her breaking a world record and competing in the 2012 Olympics.
 Her success came with a price, she said.
 She said Hutchison emotionally and verbally abused her, including calling her selfish for choosing to compete in the London Olympics.

-She trained hard from a young age and when she was 13 years old, she was handed off to a new coach — Hutchison — who "was an up and coming coach with a great reputation and we were excited to have him."
+She trained hard from a young age, and when she was 13 years old she was handed off to a new coach — Hutchison — who "was an up-and-coming coach with a great reputation and we were excited to have him."

 Kukors went on to say that Hutchison was personable and charismatic, that swimmers "hung onto every word he said," and that his "grooming" started immediately.